News Corp transforms media. Okta helps all 25,000 global employees connect.

 Collaboration across the global enterprise

 News Corp is expanding its media business to include online real estate services, digital ad tech, and marketing solutions.
-Okta helps all those business units share content and products, so that the company can realize the value of acquisitions more quickly.
+Okta helps all those business units share content and products, so that the company can realise the value of acquisitions more quickly.

 Okta makes it easier for us to roll out capabilities consistently to all our business units, so that we can get brands working together globally wherever we need them to.

 As a global media organisation, News Corp is a poster child for digital innovation.
 Compelling and timely content is the goal, which makes information security a top priority for its companies.
 Add to that the rapid transformation from print to digital and all the pressure to identify reliable business models, and you have a situation where daily, unrelenting change is a fact of life.